araa47/ortho-remote-mac/README.md

 **Play/pause not working**: Ensure you have a media player running (Spotify, Music, Chrome with YouTube, etc.)

+**Next/Previous track not working**: Make sure Spotify is running and playing.
+These controls only work with Spotify.
+You may also need to grant automation permissions in **System Settings > Privacy & Security > Automation > Terminal > Spotify**.

-**Permission errors**: The first time you run the app, macOS may ask for permissions - make sure to allow them.
+**Permission errors**: The first time you run the app, macOS will ask for **Accessibility permissions** to send media key events.
+Go to **System Settings > Privacy & Security > Accessibility** and enable the permission for your Terminal or iTerm2.